gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 Still, for some problems it is nice to be able to rely solely on the standard-library, which lead the author to start experimenting with how far one can go with Flow-based programming inspired ideas without using any 3rd party framework at all - that is, finding out the most flow-based programming-like pattern one can implement in pure Go.

-By playing around, the first thing that became clear is that Go provides a lot more flexibility to how to define and wire together components than the with e.g. the generator functions in python.
+By playing around, the first thing that became clear is that Go provides a lot more flexibility to how to define and wire together components than the with e.g. the generator functions in Python.

 One of the patterns arising from this experimentation that the author tends to like a lot is one where concurrent processes are encapsulated into structs, and inputs and outputs defined are struct fields of type channel (of some subsequent type).